-Information concerning our mineral properties in the TOML Technical Report Summary and in this Annual Report on Form 10-K includes information that has been prepared in accordance with the requirements of the SEC Mining Rules set forth in subpart 1300 of Regulation S-K. Under SEC standards, mineralization, such as mineral resources, may not be classified as a "reserve" unless the determination has been made that the mineralization could be economically and legally produced or extracted at the time of the reserve determination.
-As used in this Annual Report on Form 10-K, the terms "mineral resource," "measured mineral resource," "indicated mineral resource" and "inferred mineral resource" are defined and used in accordance with the SEC Mining Rules set forth in subpart 1300 of Regulation S-K. You are specifically cautioned not to assume that any part or all of the mineral deposits in these categories will ever be converted into mineral reserves, as defined by the SEC.
+Information concerning our mineral properties in the TOML Technical Report Summary and in this prospectus includes information that has been prepared in accordance with the requirements of the SEC Mining Rules set forth in subpart 1300 of Regulation S-K. Under SEC standards, mineralization, such as mineral resources, may not be classified as a "reserve" unless the determination has been made that the mineralization could be economically and legally produced or extracted at the time of the reserve determination.
+As used in this prospectus, the terms "mineral resource," "measured mineral resource," "indicated mineral resource" and "inferred mineral resource" are defined and used in accordance with the SEC Mining Rules set forth in subpart 1300 of Regulation S-K. You are specifically cautioned not to assume that any part or all of the mineral deposits in these categories will ever be converted into mineral reserves, as defined by the SEC.

 You are cautioned that mineral resources do not have demonstrated economic value.
 Inferred mineral resources have a high degree of uncertainty as to their existence as to whether they can be economically or legally mined.
 Under the SEC Mining Rules, estimates of inferred mineral resources may not form the basis of an economic analysis.
 It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
 A significant amount of exploration must be completed in order to determine whether an inferred mineral resource may be upgraded to a higher category.
 Therefore, you are cautioned not to assume that all or any part of an inferred mineral resource exists, that it can be economically or legally mined, or that it will ever be upgraded to a higher category.
-Likewise, you are cautioned not to assume that all or any part of measured or indicated mineral resources will ever be upgraded to a mineral resource will ever be upgraded to a sume that all or any part of measured or indicated mineral resources will ever be upgraded to a higher category.
-Likewise, you are cautioned not to assume that all or any part of measured or indicated mineral resources will ever be upgraded to mineral resources will ever be upgraded
+Likewise, you are cautioned not to assume that all or any part of measured or indicated mineral resources will ever be upgraded to mineral reserves.